jval1972/FPCDoom/readme.txt

 Extra sounds for Dehacked FRE000-FREE199 (indexed at 500-699).
 Support for multiple DEHACKED files inside WAD.
 No delay to return to desktop when finished.
+Does not play menu sound on end screen.

 version 1.13.16.128 (20201228)
 ------------------------------